-It is important to understand the function of anal glands, aka anal sacs, in cats.
-They are small vestigial organs located on both sides of the anus at roughly the 5 and 7 o'clock positions.
+It is important to understand the function of anal glands (also known as anal sacs) in cats.
+They are small structures located on both sides of the anus at roughly the 5 and 7 o'clock positions.
 Tiny ducts beneath the skin lead to openings next to the anus.
-In cats, their purpose is to leave a powerful territorial scent message via anal sac secretion mixed with feces.
-The firm feces resulting from a natural cat diet "milk" the anal glands when passing through the rectum and anus.

-- A sturdy surface for the cat to stand on: A bathroom counter-top would be excellent.
-You may want to line it with a layer of newspapers first.
+- Sturdy surface for the cat to stand on: A bathroom countertop would be excellent.
+You may want to line it with a layer of newspapers or towels first.

-- Surgical gloves: You'll want to avoid getting the secretions on your hands.
+- Surgical gloves: You'll want to avoid getting the extremely smelly secretions on your hands.

 - Moist wipes: For cleaning the anal area after expressing the anal glands.
 Damp paper towels will also work quite well.

-Your nose should tell you if you have been successful.
-Clean the anal area with the moist wipes or damp paper towel, give the cat a final treat, and release her.
-Remove the surgical gloves, wrap them up along with the used moist wipes in the newspaper and discard.
-Give your partner a high-five and celebrate.
+Clean the anal area with moist wipes or a damp paper towel.
+Give the cat a final treat and release it.
+Remove the surgical gloves, wrap them up along with the used moist wipes in the newspaper, and discard.
+Give your partner a high-five and celebrate!

 Preventing Problems With Your Cat During Anal Gland Expression

 If you were not successful, make an appointment with your veterinarian to have them express your cat's anal glands.
 When you go into the office, ask the vet to coach you on the procedure so you can try again the next time it's needed.
 Be sure to get a few tips on restraining and distracting your cat as well.

 Your veterinarian can also check for evidence of anal gland disease, including: